-I have also been slammed for choosing the characters I chose above other great characters of faith.
+I have also been slammed for choosing the characters I decided above other great heroes of faith.
 So, on this one year anniversary of the most popular post on my blog, one year non-stop, I would like to propose “10 More Bible Characters of great faith.”
 A cloud of witnesses I would love to hang out with any day any time.

 Here is #1 of 10 More

 Enoch walked with God, and he was not, for God took him.

 I’ve always been mystified by this guy.
 But from Genesis through Revelation, from the garden to the city, we see glimpses of how Enoch walked with God.
 He walked by faith, he walked in the light, he walked in agreement with The Lord.
 He also walked consistently, sincerely in obedience, union, and fellowship with The Lord.

 Moses was a man of great humility.
 His humility caused God to take notice of him.
 When others attacked him, he didn’t try to justify himself, he stepped back and allow God to speak for him.
 When a load of leadership was too heavy, Moses took the guidance of his father-in-law.
 When God would have nothing to do with a stiff-neck people and threaten to destroy them for their evil ways, Moses offered his own life as he interceded for Israel.